danyohan/nowOptics/README.md

 ## Rename .envExample to .env
 Add the PORT and MONGODB_URI settings that was sent via email

+## Redis
+You must configure a redis server for testing the chats

 ## Development server
 Run `npm run dev` for a dev server.
 Navigate to `http://127.0.0.1:3000/`.